charmplusplus/charm/doc/charm++/manual.rst

 *Delegation* is a means by which a library writer can intercept messages sent via a proxy.
 This is typically used to construct communication libraries.
-A library creates a special kind of Group called a DelegationManager, which receives the messages sent via a delegated proxy.
+A library creates a special kind of Group called a *DelegationManager*, which receives the messages sent via a delegated proxy.

 There are two parts to the delegation interface- a very small